intel-analytics/BigDL-2.x/pyzoo/zoo/examples/rayexample/rllibexample/README.md

 python multiagent_two_trainers.py --hadoop_conf $YARN_CONF --conda_name ... #your conda name
 ```

-More optional configs see [here](#Options)
+See [here](#Options) for more configurable options for this example.

 ## Options
-- `--object_store_memory` This option can be used on local mode.
-The store memory you need to use on local.
+- `--object_store_memory` The store memory you need to use on local.
 Default is 4g.
-- `--driver_cores` This option can be set in both mode.
-The number of driver's or local's cpu cores you want to use.
+- `--driver_cores` The number of driver's or local's cpu cores you want to use.
 Default is 8.
-- `--num-iters` This option can be set in both mode.
-The number of iterations to train the model.
+- `--num-iters` The number of iterations to train the model.
 Default is 20.
-#### Options only for yarn
+**Options only for yarn**
 - `--hadoop_conf` This option is **required** when you want to run on yarn.
 The path to your configuration folder of hadoop.
 - `--conda_name` This option is **required** when you want to run on yarn.
 Your conda environment's name.
-- `--slave_num` The number of slave node you want to to use.
+- `--slave_num` The number of slave nodes you want to to use.
 Default is 2.
 - `--executor_cores` The number of slave(executor)'s cpu cores you want to use.
 Default is 8.
 - `--executor_memory` The size of slave(executor)'s memory you want to use.
 Default is 10g.
 - `--driver_memory` The size of driver's memory you want to use.
 Default is 2g